 From the list below, Himalayan Glacier will provide lodges, meals (3 times a day), sleeping bag, duffel bag, and down jacket (for all seasons).
-Himalayan Glacier will provide the items indicated by an asterisk (*) in the checklist which is included in the trip cost.
+Apart from guaranteeing the memories of a lifetime, Himalayan Glacier will provide the items indicated by an asterisk (*) in the checklist which is included in the trip cost.
 Our porters or yaks are limited to carrying 33 lbs.
-(15 kgs) of your personal belongings which is also the weight restrictions for flights to Lukla.
+(15 kg) of your personal belongings which is also the weight restrictions for flights to Lukla.
 Be selective in what you take.

 1. Travel Documents for EBC Trek

 - Trip blueprint if you are not carrying iPhone or any smartphone